jbiatek/BSGRulebook/rulebook.md

     - Players can receive new cards from "Support the People" and use them as additional "pre-card" effects as well
     - When the current player chooses an effect to go first, the rejected effect can be withdrawn.
 If it was on a card, the owner takes the card back.
 3. Add cards from the Destiny deck (followed by Dee's "Fast Learner" cards if any)
-4. Starting to the left of the current player and proceeding clockwise, each player plays into the Skill check.
+4. Starting to the left of the current player and proceeding clockwise, each player plays cards face down into the Skill check.
     - Unless otherwise specified, a player may play *any number* of Skill cards into the check.
 5. Shuffle the Skill check cards
 6. Reveal the Skill check cards